East Bay Regional Park District and Samavesha Present:

 Stroll along the mile-long Stream Trail, experience art in nature, and delve into the nature of art throughout 12 theme areas featuring music, dance, sculpture, painting, martial arts, poetry, body painting, circus arts, theater, visual arts, storytelling, arts & crafts, kids activities and more.

-The festival title reflects two distinct aims:
+The event reflects two distinct aims:

 Art in Nature: different expressions of art exposed and performed in nature.